Tri-States Railway Preservation Society

 Over four decades, our museum’s collection has grown through generous donations and careful acquisitions.
 These artifacts form an irreplaceable record of Port Jervis’s railroad history and its importance to the region.
 Our collection represents the memories, stories, and lives of residents’ fathers and grandfathers who worked here in Port Jervis with these tools, trains, and machines.

-We anticipate that the museum will not reopen at a new location until at least 2027.
-During this transition period, we are actively working to keep Port Jervis’s railroad history accessible to city residents through partnerships with other local museums and cultural institutions.
+During this transition period (and while climate control in our museum is turned off), we are actively working to keep Port Jervis’s railroad history safe and accessible to city residents through partnerships with other local museums and cultural institutions.
 Many of our artifacts are currently on temporary display at the Columns Museum, operated by the Pike County Historical Society and located just seven miles from downtown Port Jervis.